marcusboyds/purpose/README.md

 ### [Open prototype](https://www.figma.com/proto/7x6rwgFe5h54xAvdTV2zvB/Purpose?node-id=0%3A1&viewport=69%2C229%2C0.08&scaling=scale-down&starting-point-node-id=65%3A1342&show-proto-sidebar=1)
 ![Screenshot_6](https://user-images.githubusercontent.com/73398891/179368216-6ad5d46d-7079-488e-9a87-4fe97c03131a.png)

 The canonical prototype shows the main functionality of the project which is to submit a work to a contest.
+You can check in this [video](https://youtu.be/fHKHkB9ckA4)

 On this screen path we have Edward, a user who is great at writing texts.
 And as he is a web3 enthusiast, he decided to submit to the Uniswap history article contest.
 So in this prototype you will see from the sending of the link to the receipt of the prizes.